-Procedures: We interviewed Director of Financial Services regarding procedures for monitoring of project expenditures and SPLOST budget amounts.
+Procedures: We interviewed the Director of Finance in order to understand procedures for monitoring project expenditures and SPLOST budget amounts.
 Documentation was examined during the testing in order to verify monitoring procedures were in place and being followed by management.